extremenetworks/Integrations/FortiGate/dips/README.md

 * Do not forget to save your changes.

 ## FortiGate
-* In the FortiGate menu: Log & Report -> Log Settings -> IP Address/FQDN is the Extreme Management Center, Send Logs to Syslog enabled, configure what events you want to send to syslog.
+* In the FortiGate menu: Log & Report -> Log Settings -> IP Address/FQDN is the Site Engine, Send Logs to Syslog enabled, configure what events you want to send to syslog.

 ![Syslog Settings](SyslogSettings.png "Syslog Settings")
 * Enable logging in the rule you want the quarantine action to happen